Gerardo Joseph Colacicco: Priesthood

 In 1989, Cardinal John O'Connor appointed Colacicco as his priest-secretary.
 Colacicco then traveled to Rome to study at the Pontifical University of Saint Thomas Aquinas, where he received a Licentiate of Canon Law in 1992.

 After returning to New York, the archdiocese placed Colacicco as a judge on the metropolitan tribunal.
 He was also named as director of pastoral formation at Saint Joseph's Seminary.
-Colacicco left his diocesan positions to become pastor of Sacred Heart in 1996.
-He remained at Sacred Heart for 16 years.
-The Vatican elevated Colacicco to the rank of prelate of honor of his holiness in 1999.
-In 2002, he was transferred to the pastorate of St. Columba's Parish in Hopewell Junction.
+The Vatican elevated Colacicco to the rank of prelate of honor of his holiness in 1999, conferring on him the title Monsignor.
 Colacicco also returned to the metropolitan tribunal for another term in 2007.

-Colacicco left St. Columba in 2014 to become administrator of St. Joseph Parish in Millbrook, New York, which became St. Joseph-Immaculate Conception Parish the next year.
+He was later pastor at the following New York parishes: